top of page

 Let's understand Covariance & Correlation using market data-

-Refer to our Introductory article on Construction of Optimal Portfolio - which explained in detail how to extract the data from Yahoo Finance and calculate the daily continuous return and deviation from its mean return for all the five stocks.
+Refer to our Introductory article on Construction of Optimal Portfolio - which explained in detail how to extract the data from Yahoo Finance and calculate the daily continuous return and deviation from its mean return for all five stocks.

 The correlation coefficient acts as an ingredient in the Construction of an Optimal Portfolio.
 The reason is risk reduction benefits arising out of diversification.
 The process of calculating the correlations is straightforward-